Gender inclusive books for tweens and teens

 If you are not sure where to start looking for gender inclusive books for teens, start here.
 This is a brilliant collection of 17 original short stories featuring wonderful characters with a huge array of diverse identity positions.
 The stories are by some fantastic writers and set in different moments in history and across different cultures – so, despite being fictional, the book recreates a beautiful fabric of LGBTQ lives which is ignored by most history books.
 Edited by Saundra Mitchell (13-17yrs).

-I like this book because, unlike a lot of LGBTQ Young Adult fiction, it is not about the struggle of coming out or discovering one’s sexual identity.
+I like Boy Meets Boy because, unlike a lot of LGBTQ Young Adult fiction, it is not about the struggle of coming out or discovering one’s sexual identity.
 The lead character is confident, content, self aware and happy being gay.
 It’s just a love story.
 A well written and engaging love story.
 By David Levithan (14yrs+).

 A transgender girl, a monster named Pet, hidden truths and adults who don’t get it – a strange but beautiful mix of fantasy fairy tale and gritty social commentary written in wonderful prose.
 By Akwaeke Emezi, 14yrs+.
 If this appeals, also take a look at the wonderfully romantic and magical When the Moon Was Ours (14-17yrs) by Anna-Marie Mclemore.

 This is YA fiction at its absolute best.
 Be warned, this is an emotionally challenging read.
 The story takes a group of young people with diverse identities and binds them together in a fight for their rights.
 Set in the USA, it combines difficult social issues, including police brutality, race, and gender identities into a heart-breaking story.
-By Mark Oshiro (14yrs+).
+Anger is A Gift is by Mark Oshiro (14yrs+).